-Attendance: Please notify me immediately if you must miss class due to a medical or family emergency; we can then keep you current with the class or determine if an incomplete is warranted.
+Attendance: Please notify me immediately if you must miss more than one class due to a medical or family emergency; we can then keep you current with the class or determine if an incomplete is warranted.
 Note that excessive absences will adversely affect your final grade.

 Incompletes: Incompletes will only be granted to students who have a documented medical or family emergency in the last two weeks of the semester.
-These students must have completed all the other work for the course with an average grade of "C" or better, must not have excessive absences, and must demonstrate the ability and willingness to complete the work before the third week of the following semester or summer session.
+These students must have completed all the other work for the course with an average grade of "C" or better, must not have more than four (4) absences, and must demonstrate the ability and willingness to complete the work before the third week of the following semester or summer session.